The Verité Team

 Andrés is a member of Earlham College’s Alumni Advisory Board, and is slated to become a member of the American Friends Service Committee’s Northeast Region Executive Committee by the end of 2019.
 Andrés serves as an advisor to the board’s of both organizations on topics of strategy, impact, communications, and program evaluation.

 Andrés attended Columbia University’s School of International and Public Affairs (SIPA) where he received a Master’s Degree in International Affairs with a concentration in Human Rights and a specialization in Gender and Public Policy.
 He also attended Earlham College where he received a Bachelor of Arts with a double major in Politics and International Affairs.

-As a Program Assistant at Verité, Christelle works across the Audit, Training, and Consulting Departments, coordinating with clients and students, and assisting in managing audit and training projects.
+As a Coordinator at Verité, Christelle works across the Audit, Training, and Consulting Departments, coordinating with clients and students, and assisting in managing audit and training projects.

 Prior to joining Verité, Christelle was Program Assistant at Caritas Lebanon, where she worked on a project providing humanitarian assistance for Syrian refugees residing in Lebanon.

 Christelle began her career at Caritas Lebanon as a Case Worker where she worked on a project providing humanitarian assistance to Syrian refugees.

 Christelle attended Westfield State University where she received a Bachelor’s Degree in Business Management.